“Spending time in Sweden on loan was one of the best things I ever did.”Peter Crouch

 - Swedes are reputed to love paying taxes, some of the highest in the world.
 They believe it is their civic responsibility and espouse the benefits.
 All Swedes benefit from a well-respected socialized medical system, free medical dental, and optical care up to the age of 21, both parents getting 480 days of parental leave, subsidized daycare, five weeks of paid vacation per year, and there is no need to file taxes as taxes are based on income.

 - The 8-10th century Vikings of Sweden were a formidable group, highly skilled at warfare; they conquered and dominated much of Northern and Eastern Europe.

 - The spectacular northern lights, or aurora borealis, appear above the Arctic Circle and are visible from late September and March.
 This phenomenon draws visitors from all over the world.

-- Sweden excels at recycling that it has run out of garbage and imports 80,000 tons a year from Norway.
+- Sweden excels at recycling because it has run out of garbage and imports 80,000 tons annually from Norway.

 - Sweden has the most number of McDonald’s’ outlets per capita than the rest of Europe.

 - Moose (over 300,000), reindeer (over 260,000), lynx, bears, and wolves can be found in the wild throughout Sweden.
 Most of the indigenous animals are thriving and even expanding.